Stable Matching: Dealing with Changes in Preferences: Preliminaries

 \subsection{Lattices of nearby instances}

-We will use the notation $\calM_I$ and $\calL_I$ to represent the set of matchings stable with respect to an instance $I$ and its corresponding lattice.
-Instances $A_1, A_2, \ldots, A_k(k\geq 2)$ are said to be $(p,q)$, if they are all defined on the \emph{same} set of $n$ workers and $n$ firms, and the \emph{same} set of $p$ workers and $q$ firms permute, possibly back to the same preference, their preferences from any $A_i$ to $A_j$.
-Let us consider two instances $A$ and $B$ that are $(0,1)$ or $(1,0)$.

 Consider two instances $A$ and $B$ that are of type $(0,1)$ or $(1,0)$.
-As the number of matchings stable under an instance can be exponential in $n$, checking the stability of every matching in $\Mc_A$ with respect to $B$ can take exponential time.
-Nonetheless, the following results (statements modified to suit the notation of this paper) from \cite{GMRV-nearby-instances} reveal the structure of these robust stable matchings, are therefore essential and form the foundation for our work.
+As the number of matchings stable under an instance can be exponential in $n$, checking the stability of every matching in $\mathcal{M}_A$ with respect to $B$ may require exponential time.
+The results of~\cite{GMRV-nearby-instances}, which reveal the structure of these robust stable matchings, are therefore essential and form the foundation for our work.
 We recall them below (statements are modified to match our notation).

-\begin{theorem} (\cite{GMRV-nearby-instances} Theorem 29) If a lattice $\calL$ can be partitioned into a sublattice $\calL_1$ and a semi-sublattice $\calL_2$, and there is a polynomial time oracle that answers if any $x\in \calL$ is in $\calL_1$ or $\calL_2$, then, an edge set defining $\calL_1$ can be found in polynomial time. \end{theorem}
+\begin{theorem}[\cite{GMRV-nearby-instances}, Theorem 29] If a lattice $\calL$ can be partitioned into a sublattice $\calL_1$ and a semi-sublattice $\calL_2$, and there is a polynomial-time oracle that determines whether any $x \in \calL$ belongs to $\calL_1$ or $\calL_2$, then an edge set defining $\calL_1$ can be found in polynomial time. \end{theorem}